The best fat loss diet is based on the best available scientific principles and evidence.

 Negative energy balance means that your energy intake is less than your energy expenditure.

-This is an absolute requirement for the best fat loss diet.
-You simply can not reduce body fat without a negative energy balance, also known as caloric deficit.
+This is an absolute requirement for weight loss on the best fat loss diet.
+You simply can not reduce body weight without a negative energy balance, also known as caloric deficit.

 Your body fat is stored energy, and operate exactly like a savings bank.
 Your body fat is an energy bank.